ylchen333/p5.comfyui-helper/README.md

 ```
 workflow[3].inputs.seed = random(999999);
 ```
+##### Notes on loading a workflow:
+- There's no correlation between the workflow in the runcomfy session and the workflow loaded here.
+I believe we are just using the session to load the workflow we've uploaded here.
+HOWEVER, the assets you call from the p5 workflow must be referencing assets availible on your machine (i.e. models and images must respect the file path system on RunComfy)
+- Reminder: you can change certain fields in your workflow (random seed, prompt, etc) from p5.js
+- IMPORTANT: this json must be obtained from turning dev mode on and saving the workflow as api format

 #### Running a workflow

 Submitting a workflow to ComfyUI's queue is as easy as calling its `run` method.